netscaler/netscaler-k8s-ingress-controller/docs/rewrite-responder-policy.md

 ### Multiple policy configurations

 You can add multiple policy configurations in a single `.yaml` file and apply the policies to the Citrix ADC device.
-You need add seperate sections for each policy configuration.
+You need add separate sections for each policy configuration.

 **multi-policy-config.yaml:**